Your mind acts like a game of Jenga.

 Look in your dream journal.
 You know how bizarre, fun, and illogical dreams are.
 Maybe this self-soothing mechanism is missing from yours?
 Maybe you can do something to get the process started.

-Studies where people were interrupted repeatedly when they were getting into the deeper stages of REM show dreaming is essential to mental health.
+Studies, where people were interrupted every time they were getting into the deeper stages of REM, show the process is essential to mental health.
 We know dreaming is a necessary, but we don’t fully know why we have to dream.
 This tendency of dream groupings where we soothe anxieties in different ways could be a vital part of maintaining our mental health when it comes to anxiety.

 Other self-help actions for anxiety reduction

 Lord, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

-It’s a good thought to hold in mind when putting anxiety and worry in its place.
+It’s a good group of thoughts to hold in mind when putting anxiety and worry in its place.

 It’s also worth offering the things you feel powerless about up to God.

-Don’t be an anxiety hostage.
-You can feel more in control and the key to doing that is to get your emotions under control.
+Don’t be a hostage to anxiety.
+You can feel more in control.
+The key to doing that is to get your emotions under control.
 Try meeting your out-of-control feelings with dream logic.
-Imagine an unrealistic outcome and maybe a good, positive realistic outcome will materialize.
+Imagine an unrealistic outcome, and a good, positive, realistic outcome will materialize.